Skip to content

 How do I book a MAT (Malaria Antibody Test)?

-How long does it take to give blood?
+How long does it take to donate?

 Will people be there to help when I give blood?

-Is it painful to give blood?
+Is it painful to donate?

 How safe is it to give blood?

-What will my blood be tested for?
+What will my donation be tested for?

 All donations are tested for infection with Hepatitis A, Hepatitis B (past and present), Hepatitis C, Hepatitis E, HIV, HTLV, Syphilis, and high levels of Human Parvovirus B19 (Slapped Cheek syndrome).
 We may also test for Malaria or West Nile virus.
-If a test is positive we cannot use your donation and we will be in touch to offer you advice and support on what to do next.
+If a test is positive we can't use your donation and we will be in touch to offer advice and support on what to do next.
 Some donations are also tested for sickle haemoglobin (Sickle Cell).
 This test may also pick up elevated HbA1c levels, which may be linked to diabetes.

 Can men who have sex with men give blood?